ncoders/redmine_local_avatars/README.md

 Place this plugin into the folder `plugins/` of your redmine installation.
 Make sure that the folder is called "redmine_local_avatars".

-Udpate the gems, run any migrations:
+Update the gems, run any migrations:

 <pre>
 bundle install --without development test